 Have you ever wondered who owned the ''Falcon'' before Lando?
 Follow us as we hear her entire history.
-Han, Leia, and "Amelia" go on a quest to Meanwhile, what is that one part Han's never seen?
+Han, Leia, and "Amelia" go on a quest to find out.
+Meanwhile, what is that one part Han's never seen?
 What's this about a treasure?
 And who named her the ''Millennium Falcon''?

 !!Tropes invoked here include: